henry2004y/JuliaNotes/menu4.md

 The solution is, again, `@everywhere`.

+Typically we want the number of workers to match the number of physical cores (`nproc` in Bash).
+The master process should not participate in computing.

+There is a macro named `@distributed` which is very tempting to use for loop reductions, but use it with care.
+Nothing is shared from one iteration to another, and currently there is no way to control this behavior.

+For more in-depth usage, checkout e.g. `pmap` which applys a function to each element of a collection using available workers.

 ## Multiple threads

 Julia can be run in a multithreaded mode.
 This has gone through many improvements in recent versions, and may be subject to change in the future.
 This mode is achieved via the `JULIA_NUM_THREADS` system environment variable, or the `-t` option when opening Julia.
 One should perform the following steps: